sekika/swrcfit-cgi/README.md

 git clone git://github.com/sekika/swrcfit-cgi
 ```

-All the necessary files are included, except ./data directory (permission 777) and
+All the necessary files are included, except empty ./data directory (permission 777).
-unsoda----.html files.
 Read the source code of `swrc.cgi` and `setting.txt` and edit some
 settings to meet your server's environment.